-The Canoe Creek clubshell's ability to withstand catastrophic events (redundancy) is also limited primarily because of its narrow range.
+The Canoe Creek clubshell's ability to withstand catastrophic events (redundancy) is also limited, primarily because of its narrow range.
 Severe droughts resulting in decreased water quality and direct mortality were likely the primary causes of the species' recent decline.
-This is in part because of the species' limited ability to withstand this type of catastrophic event.
-Compared to a more wide-ranging species whose risk is spread over multiple populations across its range, the entirety of the clubshell's range is impacted by a severe drought event.
+Compared to a more wideranging species whose risk is spread over multiple populations across its range, the entirety of the clubshell's range is impacted by a severe drought event.
 However, the impacts of other potential catastrophic events, such as contaminant spills, may be restricted to a portion of the clubshell's range, especially because the species' subpopulations are not directly downstream from one another.

 The ability of the Canoe Creek clubshell to adapt to changing environmental conditions (representation) over time is also likely limited.
-There are no studies that have explicitly explored the species' adaptive capacity or the fundamental components-phenotypic plasticity, dispersal ability, and genetic diversity by which it is characterized.
-The clubshell is a narrow endemic, inhabiting a single watershed, and we do not observe any ecological, behavioral, or other form of diversity that may indicate adaptive capacity across its range; thus, we presume the species currently has limited ability to adapt to changing environmental conditions.
+There are no studies that have explicitly explored the species' adaptive capacity or the fundamental components-phenotypic plasticity, dispersal ability, and genetic diversityby which it is characterized.
+The clubshell is a narrow endemic. inhabiting a single watershed, and we do not observe any ecological, behavioral, or other form of diversity that may indicate adaptive capacity across its range; thus, we presume the species currently has limited ability to adapt to changing environmental conditions.